 How is singing different to speech?
 Is singing a human right?

 Every year, thousands of people in the UK experience temporary or permanent loss of voice.
 Stroke, throat cancer and motor neurone disease are amongst the main causes.
-Losing their personal vocal quality and ability to express themselves affects not only the patients but their surrounding community.
+Losing a voice, personal vocal quality and ability to express one’s self, affects not only the individual, but also their entire close community.
 Loss of voice impacts personal identity, affects social confidence and the changes how relationships are formed, both new and old.

 Developing technology to impact creative wellbeing